Mahmud Begada: Bahadur Khan Gilani's incursion

+Campaign of Khandesh and Daulatabad

+The Farooqui dynasty of Khandesh acknowledged Gujarat's suzerainty and paid regular tribute.
+However, Adil Khan II of Khandesh proud of his conquests refused vassal status to Gujarat.
+He allied with Ahmadnagar and Berar, and stopped paying tribute to Mahmud Begada.
+In 1498, Sultan Mahmud marched on Khandesh.
+He intentioned to capture Daulatabad.
+Just as Mahmud was advancing on Khandesh, Malik Ashraf the governor of Daulatabad asked Mahmud Begada for help against Ahmad Nizam Shah's expansion.
+Adil Khan II, Ahmad Nizam Shah, and Fathullah Imad-ul-Mulk united against him, the Deccan allies withdrew.
+The Gujarati army advanced swiftly before they could reinforce Khandesh.
+Adil Khan II submitted, paid tribute, and Mahmud reasserted Gujarat’s suzerainty in 1500.

-Battles with the Portuguese
+War with the Portuguese

 Cambay (now Khambhat) was an important port of the Gujarat Sultanate.
 It was an essential intermediary in east–west trade, between the Red Sea, Egypt and Malacca.
 Gujaratis were important middlemen bringing spices from the Maluku Islands as well as silk from China, and then selling them to the Mamluks and Arabs.
 The Portuguese had entered India and were strengthening their presence in Arabian Sea.
 Mahmud Begada allied with the Kozhikkodu Samutiri (anglicised to Zamorin of Calicut) to defeat the Portuguese.
 He then asked his trade partners, the Egyptian Mamluk Sultanate of Cairo, for help.
-In 1508, near Daman, on his way to Chaul, Mahmúd heard of the victory gained in the Battle of Chaul over the Portuguese by the Gujarát squadron under Malik Ayyaz Sultáni, in concert with the Egyptian fleet of the Mamluks.
-In 1509, the Battle of Diu, a naval battle was fought near Diu port between the Portuguese Empire and a joint fleet of the Gujarat Sultanate under Malik Ayyaz, the Mamlûk Burji Sultanate of Egypt, the Zamorin of Calicut with support of the Turkish feet of Ottoman Empire, the Republic of Venice and the Republic of Ragusa (Dubrovnik).
-The Portuguese won the battle and the event marks the start of European colonialism in Asia.
+In 1508, near Daman, on his way to Chaul, Mahmud heard of the victory gained in the Battle of Chaul over the Portuguese by the Gujarat squadron under Malik Ayyaz Sultani, in concert with the Egyptian fleet of the Mamluks.
+In 1509, the Battle of Diu, a naval battle was fought near Diu port between the Portuguese Empire and a joint fleet of the Gujarat Sultanate under Malik Ayyaz, the Mamluk Burji Sultanate of Egypt, the Zamorin of Calicut with support of the Turkish feet of Ottoman Empire, the Republic of Venice and the Republic of Ragusa (Dubrovnik).
+The Portuguese won the battle, and the event marks the start of European colonialism in Asia.

+Foreign relations

+Delhi Sultanate

+Since the foundation of Gujarat Sultanate neither the Delhi sultans tried to reestablish its control over Gujarat, nor did the Sultan of Gujarat maintain any connection with Delhi.
+Sikandar Lodi's reign records the only instance diplomatic exchange.
+In June 1508, an embassy from Sikandar Lodi arrived at Muhammadabad–Champaner with a pair of rhinoceroses, thirty horses, and other precious commodities for Sultan Mahmud Begada as gift.
+In return, Mahmud bestowed a rich khilat upon the ambassador and sent parrots, herons, and Arabian horses as presents for Sikandar Lodi.
+According to Nizamuddin and Ferishta, these exchanges were made as tokens of friendship. the Delhi sultan sent valuable gifts to Sultan Mahmud, but no formal diplomatic relations were established.